 Neural Control of Organ Degeneration and Regeneration (NeuralCODR) Training Program

-Neural Control of Organ Degeneration and Regeneration (NeuralCODR) is a cutting-edge, cross-disciplinary training program at the intersection of neurophysiology and organ engineering/modeling with a thoughtful integration of statistical methodology and experimental design.
+Neural Control of Organ Degeneration and Regeneration (NeuralCODR) is an NIH-funded, cutting-edge, and cross-disciplinary training program at the intersection of neurophysiology and organ engineering/modeling with a thoughtful integration of statistical methodology and experimental design.

-NeuralCODR brings together expert National Institutes of Health-funded faculty across multiple institutions with a rich history of research training, clinical modeling, and education.
+Seeded by the Paula and Rusty Walter Endowment, this two-year National Institutes of Health (NIH)-funded post-doctoral training program brings together 29 regeneration biologists and neurophysiologists and 12 clinical researchers across multiple institutions with a rich history of research training, clinical modeling, and education.
 The training format is distinct from established physiology or molecular neuroscience training programs in several ways:

 - Catalytic mechanisms exist for cross training and expertise development between research centers.